MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

     {
         string visualState = isValid ?
 "Valid" : "Invalid";
         VisualStateManager.GoToState(helpLabel, visualState);
-        VisualStateManager.GoToState(submitButton, visualState);
     }
 }
 ```

 Notice also that the `GoToState` method is called from the constructor to initialize the state.
 There should always be a current state.
 But nowhere in the code is there any reference to the name of the visual state group, although it's referenced in the XAML as "ValidationStates" for purposes of clarity.

-Notice that the code-behind file must take account of every object on the page that is affected by these visual states, and to call `VisualStateManager.GoToState` for each of these objects.
-In this example, it's only two objects (the `Label` and the `Button`), but it could be several more.
+Notice that the code-behind file only needs to take account of the object on the page that defines the visual states, and to call `VisualStateManager.GoToState` for this object.
+This is because the visual states target multiple objects on the page.

-You might wonder: If the code-behind file must reference every object on the page that is affected by these visual states, why can't the code-behind file simply access the objects directly?
+You might wonder: If the code-behind file must reference the object on the page that defines the visual states, why can't the code-behind file simply access this and other objects directly?
 It surely could.
 However, the advantage of using the VSM is that you can control how visual elements react to different state entirely in XAML, which keeps all of the UI design in one location.
 This avoids setting visual appearance by accessing visual elements directly from the code-behind.

-It might be tempting to consider deriving a class from `Entry` and perhaps defining a property that you can set to an external validation function.
-The class that derives from `Entry` can then call the `VisualStateManager.GoToState` method.
-This scheme would work fine, but only if the `Entry` were the only object affected by the different visual states.
-In this example, a `Label` and a `Button` are also be affected.
-There is no way for VSM markup attached to an `Entry` to control other objects on the page, and no way for VSM markup attached to these other objects to reference a change in visual state from another object.

 <a name="adaptive-layout" />